Bad Bunny breaks the Olympics in concert

 “There is no Bad Bunny without the support of the Dominican Republic.
 Thank you from the bottom of my heart”, confirmed.

+The climax segment was with “Little Eyes” and “Encore”.
+Fans who stayed on stage, as in other shows, worked to make the party feel great.

-And so he said goodbye to rhythm “After the beach”the mambo that got the crowd moving and taking Merengue steps, turning the stadium into one big dance floor.
+And so he said goodbye to rhythm “After the beach”the mambo that got the audience moving and stepping into the merengue steps, and turned the stadium into a huge dance floor under a shower of fireworks that left Dominicans and foreigners happy and satisfied.

 Polling and cheating problems

 Before the concert, many people denounced on social networks that they were victims of fraud to buy virtual tickets.
-Dominican model and influence Leiden Bernards She said she was a victim of fraud and fraud after being contacted to promote a purchase Form tickets Digital By someone (he didn’t know he was a fraud) to the “Bad Rabbit” parties.
+The Dominican model and the “influencer” Leiden Bernards She said she was a victim of fraud and fraud after being contacted to promote a purchase Form tickets Digital By someone (he didn’t know he was a fraud) to the “Bad Rabbit” parties.

 Already in the stadium, in front of the post offices Uepa . ticketsLong queues of people were observed who were about to validate their tickets.
-Many of those who went found their ballot papers invalid.
+Many of those who went found their ballot papers invalid and were waiting for responses from employees.

 “These people are playing with the fans, we are the ones who came from now,” complained a young man who preferred to have his name deleted and traveled from Punta Cana.